Eudorajab1/py4web_sso/README.md

 # Py4web SSO app

-A first attempt at a [Py4web](https://py4web.com/) Single Sign On (SSO) app which allows multiple applications hostted on the same server to use a single instance of the standard Py4web Auth functionalitly without the need for each application to have its own auth db.
+A first attempt at a [Py4web](https://py4web.com/) Single Sign On (SSO) app which allows multiple applications hosted on the same server to use a single instance of the standard Py4web Auth functionalitly in a seperate app without the need for each application to have its own auth database.

 The intention is to extend the functionality to include remote hosting of the SSO server.